amitguptagwl/Java-Rule-Book/Question_52-76.md

 <br />And.
 As per Enum rule and inheritance, it already extends Enum<T>.
 That class provides all the enum functionality.

 **Q66.
 Whether an enum can have abstract methods?**
 <br />Ans.
 Yes.
 Since all the instances declared inside the enum can have body of anonymous class.
-So they have to override abstract
+So they have to override abstract.
+Ceck [this](http://stackoverflow.com/q/14850842/453767).

 **Generics**